 Perhaps most notable, however, is the hakamania of Euless, Texas.
 During the past 20 years, about 4,000 people migrated there from the Pacific island nation of Tonga, but they never quite felt like they belonged.
 That is, until the glorious day when their sons and grandsons began warming up Euless' Trinity High School football games with the haka.
 Tonga and Maori share a common Polynesian lineage, so the new residents felt right at home.
 Before long, Texas football fans of all races were chanting the words in unison with the players and sporting T-shirts that read "Got Haka?"
 The dance promoted team unity and, apparently, also terrified the competition.
 In 2005, Trinity High School won the state football championship.
-Here's a clip:
+Here's a recent clip:

 See Also: The Rugby Rivalry that Brought New Zealand to the Brink of Civil War